lf2com/magnet.js/README.md

 # Magnet.js

-Magnet.js is a JavaScript library for grouping HTML elements then make them draggable and attractable each other.
+Magnet.js is a JavaScript library for grouping HTML elements and make them draggable and attractable with each others.

-# Demo
+## Demo

 ### [Basic demo](https://lf2com.github.io/magnet.js/demo/demo_types.html)

 - Configure magnet attract distance
-- Stay in parent element
+- Switch to stay in parent element
-- Align to outside/inside edge of the others
+- Align to outer/inner edge of the others
-- Align to the others x/y center
+- Align to the x/y center of the others
-- Align to the parent element's x/y center
+- Align to the x/y center of parent element

 ### [Group demo](https://lf2com.github.io/magnet.js/demo/demo_groups.html)